elixir-lang/elixir/docs/1_introduction.md

     iex> 1 and true
     ** (::ArgumentError) argument error
-        erlang:and(1, true)

-`or` and `and` are eager operators.
-They will execute both left and right sides of the expression.
-Elixir also provides `andalso` and `orelse` which are short-circuit operators.
+`or` and `and` are short-circuit operators.
 They just execute the right side in case the left side is not enough to determine the result:

-    iex> false and error("This error will be raised") ** error "This error will be raised"

-    iex> false andalso error("This error will never be raised") false
+    iex> false and error("This error will never be raised") false

-    iex> true orelse error("This error will never be raised") true
+    iex> true or error("This error will never be raised") true

+> Note: If you are an Erlang developer, `and` and `or` in Elixir actually map to the `andalso` and `orelse` operators in Erlang.

 Elixir also provides `==`, `!=`, `===`, `!===`, `<=`, `>=`, `<` and `>` as comparison operators: